 The question is implicit, the answer inevitable.
 You snag olives off my plate while I pretend not to see.
 Another man might've grumbled, or stolen the cherry from your drink.
 I steal a kiss instead and make long, lingering plans for later.

 Your voice from below made me wish for the romance of a rose-covered trellis.
 Instead I let you in the back.
 We ignored the midnight trains, the early birds.
 Now I watch the morning sun trace your curves, thinking, who needs roses?

+I have always been the sea.
+My pulse dances along the crest of every wave.
+Saltwater fills my veins.
 Today my heart flutters in a tidepool’s deceptive tranquility.
 I crash against the rocks, hoping to reclaim it before you cast your net.

+I stared at the summons.
+I wasn't ready, but the vote was unanimous.
+"Even you, beloved?"
+Grace looked away.
+So.
 I checked the sheen of poison on my knife, adjusted the combs in my hair, and shut the door on them all.

-“Oh, love," she said with regret.
+Cliffs before, baying hounds behind.
+My back to the rock, I drew my gun.
+"Climb.
+I'll cover you."
+"Oh, love," she said with regret.
 "I always have a way out."
 She stepped over the edge.
 A bright sailwing bloomed, carrying her away.